-The table 4 and bar graph reveal varying adoption rates of DT and BoS across industries.
+Table 4 and the bar graph reveal varying adoption rates of DT and BoS across industries.
 The technology sector leads with 85% adoption and a disruption score of 9, while manufacturing lags at 30% and a score of 5.
 This shows how innovation adoption differs by industry.